Are Robots Coming for My Job: The Future of Recruiting

 The age of artificial intelligence is here – and is set to change many aspects of the recruiter’s day-to-day role, including the way he or she sources, hires, and places talent!
 With all the recent buzz surrounding AI, automated talent platforms, and staffing technology, one question remains top of mind for many recruiters: Are robots coming for my job?
 Could artificial intelligence simply replace the “special sauce” or human element in staffing, namely the recruiter’s ability to find, coach, and develop the right talent for their employer?
 And how is the traditional role of the recruiter going to change due to technological innovation?

-In this episode of Avionté Digital Edge, Chris Ryan, Chief Marketing and Strategy Officer at Avionté, sits down with Tom Erb, President of Tallann Resources, LLC, to discuss how the traditional role of the recruiter is going to change due to technological innovation.
+In this episode of Avionté: Digital Edge, Chris Ryan, Chief Marketing and Strategy Officer at Avionté, sits down with Tom Erb, President of Tallann Resources, LLC, to discuss how the traditional role of the recruiter is going to change due to technological innovation.

 Avionté Digital Edge Podcast with Tom Erb